anr-bmbf-pivot/draft-dns-over-coap/iesg-reviews/iesg-reviews.md

 COMMENT
 -------

-[[GoFa-Comment-1][draft-ietf-core-dns-over-coap-17-ballot-gofa]] Thanks for responding to the TSV-ART review by T Pauley.
+Thanks for responding to the TSV-ART review by T Pauley.

 ---

-[[GoFa-Comment-2][draft-ietf-core-dns-over-coap-17-ballot-gofa]] Editorial:
+[[GoFa-Comment-1][draft-ietf-core-dns-over-coap-17-ballot-gofa]] Editorial:
 Please more clearly label the following, so it is seen as an RFC-Ed comment:
 "Before publication, please replace ff 0a with the hexadecimal...."

 ---

-[[GoFa-Comment-3][draft-ietf-core-dns-over-coap-17-ballot-gofa]] Editorial:
+[[GoFa-Comment-2][draft-ietf-core-dns-over-coap-17-ballot-gofa]] Editorial:
       If it is "co", a
       CoAP request for CoAP over DTLS MUST be constructed.
 Any other SvcParamKeys specifying a transport are out of the scope of this document.
-- [[GoFa-Comment-4][draft-ietf-core-dns-over-coap-17-ballot-gofa]] This seems to be missing a normative reference to: I-D.ietf-core-coap-dtls-alpn.
+- This seems to be missing a normative reference to: I-D.ietf-core-coap-dtls-alpn.

 NiTs:
-[[GoFa-Comment-5][draft-ietf-core-dns-over-coap-17-ballot-gofa]] /This document provides no specification on how to map between DoC and
+[[GoFa-Comment-3][draft-ietf-core-dns-over-coap-17-ballot-gofa]] /This document provides no specification on how to map between DoC and
    DoH, e.g., at a CoAP-to-HTTP-proxy.
 In fact, such...
 /This document provides no specification on how to map between DoC and DoH, e.g., at a CoAP-to-HTTP-proxy, such.../
 (To connect the RFC2119 requirement to the clause to which it refers.)

-[[GoFa-Comment-6][draft-ietf-core-dns-over-coap-17-ballot-gofa]] /...this kind of poisoning attacks./...this kind of poisoning attack./
+[[GoFa-Comment-4][draft-ietf-core-dns-over-coap-17-ballot-gofa]] /...this kind of poisoning attacks./...this kind of poisoning attack./
 (remove 's').

 [Paul Wouters' Discuss on draft-ietf-core-dns-over-coap-17][draft-ietf-core-dns-over-coap-17-ballot-pawo]